solana-labs/solana/docs/src/cli/index.md

 ---
-title: Command-line Guide
+title: Solana Command Line Guide
+sidebar_label: Solana CLI Tool Suite
 ---

 In this section, we will describe how to use the Solana command-line tools to create a _wallet_, to send and receive SOL tokens, and to participate in the cluster by delegating stake.

 To interact with a Solana cluster, we will use its command-line interface, also known as the CLI.
 We use the command-line because it is the first place the